compose-x/ecs_composex/docs/syntax/compose_x/ecs.details/monitoring.rst

 boolean value
 -------------

-When set to true|false, enables the sidecar using the `latest CloudWatch agent image from AWS ECR Public`_.
+When set to true, enables the sidecar using the `latest CloudWatch agent image from AWS ECR Public`_.
+When set to false, disables EMF collection entirely.

 SidecarConfig
 --------------